Skip to main content

 Northampton1136

-Philadelphia felt the sharpest impact, accounting for 31% of all affected workers with 702 workers across 1 notices.
+Philadelphia was the epicenter of layoff activity, accounting for 30% of all affected workers with 702 workers across 1 notices.

 CityNoticesWorkers